New Vinson Fellows Recruited from Roosevelt Institution

 Matthew Sellers, class of 2012, has been paired with faculty-mentor Harry Hayes to help with work on city and county consolidation studies.
 Sellers is from Perry, Georgia, and is majoring in English with a minor in chemistry.

-“Engaging UGA’s undergraduate students through the Vinson Institute Fellows Program has been a mutually beneficial experience,” commented Institute Director Steve Wrigley.
+“Engaging UGA’s undergraduate students through the Institute of Government Fellows Program has been a mutually beneficial experience,” commented Institute Director Steve Wrigley.
 “We hope that the program is an educational introduction to the inner-workings of state and local government for the students and that they contemplate future careers in this area.
 We at the Institute have gained a great deal from the new and interesting perspectives that the students bring to the table.”

 The current class of Vinson Fellows is the second group to go through the program.
 The inaugural class, which included students Andrew Laarhoven, Lauren Pinson, and Yasmin Yonis, completed the Fellows Program in December.